katlogic/darkscript/README.md

         bar: ->
             console.info 'bar'

-    # it will use __cascade function the the assigment as param in function.
+    # it will use __ts_extend function the the assigment as param in function.
     console.info obj.{FOO, BAR: 'bar'}

     # when use {...} the object will become more powerful, any expression could be used as key.